 This research network was founded on an initial collaboration between the University of Bristol and the University of Leiden, and brought together a group of international participants from the University of York, Cambridge University, the University of Birmingham, the London School of Economics, The University of Amsterdam, Heidelberg University, the University of Berlin, and the University of California – Berkeley.
 Participants have a wide range of regional expertise throughout Asia and Africa, and in the methodological approaches of global and transnational history.
 This collaboration was awarded an Arts and Humanities Research Council grant to engage in a week of collaborative research in the archives of the International Institute of Social History in Amsterdam.
 A follow-up workshop was held in Bristol in September 2016, as well as a half-day festival on Afro-Asian connections in Bristol in 2017.

 We were awarded seedcorn funding from the University of Bristol’s Brigstow Institute to create a visualisation of the data generated from our project.
 We are currently producing a moving, historical map of events and key individuals uncovered through our research, and an online platform for researchers to contribute their own data on Afro-Asian connections.
-Stay tuned to this website and our twitter feed: this visualisation will be ready by the end of June 2019.
+Please click on the ‘Visualisation’ tab to access this.